m-couto/next_word_predictor/README.md

 Our prediction models were built into an app, which is now available at: https://m-couto.shinyapps.io/PredictNextWord/.
 And we also built a presentation for pitching this app.

+This was the capstone project of my Data Science specialization.

 ## Explanation of files